k8spin/grafana-multi-tenant-operator/docs/QUICK_START.md

 You can use the Helm command-line tool to deploy the operator into your cluster.
 The CustomResourceDefinitions will be automatically deployed with the Helm chart.

-Before deploying the Grafana multi tenant operator, create a secret with the following variables:
+Before deploying the Grafana multi-tenant operator, create a secret with the following variables:

 - `GRAFANA_MULTI_TENANT_OPERATOR_HOST`: [REQUIRED] Grafana endpoint. *Example: `grafana.monitoring.svc.cluster.local:3000`*
 - `GRAFANA_MULTI_TENANT_OPERATOR_ADMIN_USERNAME`: [OPTIONAL] Admin user.
 Default value: `admin`.